mkt80/pkoPreview/_posts/2022-09-23-PechoRock.md

     </div>
 </div>

-Click <a href="https://drive.google.com/open?id=1-8sjvgJfysUyGBj6zw2HJTKiVvxSYX_t&authuser=palekaioutrigger%40gmail.com&usp=drive_fs">here</a> for more photos from the event.
+Click <a href="https://photos.google.com/album/AF1QipPkcHIyQoZXZUrlKLfxNEJtAWy3Qyx1K1CKWIkR">here</a> for more photos from the event (Google Photos).